visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 variables from a database, VisIt_ will automatically define the associated magnitude expressions.
 For unstructured meshes, VisIt_ will automatically define *mesh quality* expressions.
-For any databases consisting of multiple time-states, VisIt_ will define *time derivative* expressions.
+For any databases consisting of multiple timestates, VisIt_ will define *time derivative* expressions.
 This behavior can be controlled by going to VisIt_'s *Preferences* dialog and enabling or disabling various kinds of *automatic* expressions.